francisko-rezende/pers-website/content/authors/admin/_index.md

 - Visitors
 ---

+This website only exists because of [Alison Hill](https://alison.rbind.io/) and her tutorial [Summer of Blogdown](https://summer-of-blogdown.netlify.com/).
+All the good stuff you find here is likely due to her :)

 Francisko is planning on using this website for practising his writing (specially in the 3rd person) and data analysis skills.
 He hopes someone will find them interesting and/or helpful :)